devwales/Minecraft-ServerTapping/README.md

    - Check the server console for errors.
    - Verify the command sender has appropriate permissions.
    - Ensure commands are properly formatted.

+## Additional Troubleshooting

+4. **Response Parsing Issues**:
+   - Ensure you're handling the complete response (waiting for newline)
+   - Use proper buffering for received data
+   - Check that the response is valid JSON
+   - Verify the connection isn't closed prematurely

+5. **Timeout Issues**:
+   - The server may take a moment to execute commands
+   - Implement proper timeout handling (default: 5 seconds)
+   - Check server logs for execution delays

 ## Permissions